1. Exemption for Children’s education and Hostel Expenditure

 - Deduction is not available for payment made towards part-time courses.

-- Fees paid to a foreign university situated outside India would also not be eligible for deduction.
+- Fees paid to a foreign university situated outside India is not eligible for this deduction.

-How to claim the tax exemption for Children education allowance (u/s 10(14) & deduction for payments made towards tuition fees u/s 80C
+5. How to claim tax exemption for Children’s education allowance (u/s 10(14) and the deduction for payments made towards tuition fees under Section 80C

-The person would need to submit receipt issued by the Schools for the payment made during the financial year to their employer & also show in form 12BB before submitting proofs of investments at the end of the Financial year.
+The said person will need to submit the receipt issued by the schools for the payment made during the financial year to their employer.
+They must also show it in form 12BB before submitting the proofs of investments at the end of the Financial year.

-For an Individual other than salaried employee, you would have to claim the deduction under VI-A schedule by showing the amount of fees paid under section 80C in the income tax return.
+For an individual other than a salaried employee, you will have to claim the deduction under VI-A schedule by showing the amount of fees paid under section 80C on the income tax return.